Singularity categories of gentle algebras: Proof

-It remains to show that there are no further Gorenstein-projective modules.
+It remains to show that there are no further indecomposable Gorenstein projective modules.
 By property (GP2), we only have to consider submodules of projective modules.
 Using Lemma \ref{L:TechnicalV}, we can exclude all modules which correspond to a word containing $\alpha^{-1} \beta$.
-In particular, band modules are not Gorenstein-projective - the corresponding words are cyclic and always contain subwords of the form $\alpha^{-1} \beta$.
+In particular, band modules are not Gorenstein projective - the corresponding words are cyclic and always contain subwords of the form $\alpha^{-1} \beta$.